 Mixed-Use Property Mortgage Guidelines

 Mixed-use properties combine residential and commercial space in a single building or parcel.
-These properties may qualify for residential mortgage financing (lower rates, longer terms, lower down payments) if the commercial space does not exceed specified percentage thresholds (typically 25-35% of total area) and the borrower occupies the residential portion as a primary residence.
+These properties may qualify for residential mortgage financing (lower rates, longer terms, lower down payments) if the commercial space does not exceed specified percentage thresholds (Under FHA and conventional agency guidelines, commercial space must not exceed 25% of the total floor area for the property to qualify for residential financing (HUD Handbook 4000.1).

 Key Takeaways